fweber144/shinybrms/README.md

   - Launch the **shinybrms** app directly [from GitHub](https://github.com/fweber144/shinybrms/tree/master/inst/shinybrms_app).

-The first option is described in the following section “With installation of ‘shinybrms’”.
-The second option is described in the subsequent section “Without installation of ‘shinybrms’”.
+The first option is described in the following section “*With* installation of shinybrms”.
+The second option is described in the subsequent section “*Without* installation of shinybrms”.
 In both cases, you need to perform the following steps first:

 1. Install R (see the [R homepage](https://www.R-project.org/)).